 - Though they are hired for summer labor, they are still eligible for workers’ compensation if they are injured

 - Employers are required to provide necessary safety gear

 - Tell your teen to trust their instincts and follow all the safety procedures their employer provides

 While a summer job is a great learning experience where your teen can earn a little extra money, they must be aware that safety comes first.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help workers who have been injured in workplace accidents.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help workers who have been injured in workplace accidents.
+Contact our attorneys today.